-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on our Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.

-There are 5 "cost sharing tiers" for drugs on the Drug List Section 3.2
+Section 3.2 There are 5 "cost sharing tiers" for drugs on the Drug List